 The activity: Crepe paper, googly eyes, and a paper towel roll are transformed into beautiful flowing goldfish kites.
 Add a string to the top and hang them from the ceiling of your classroom.

-5. Moonbeams, Dumplings and Dragon Boats by Nina Simonds and Leslie Swartz + Chinese New Year Snake
+9. Read Moonbeams, Dumplings and Dragon Boats by Nina Simonds and Leslie Swartz and make these Chinese New Year Snakes.

 The book: This stunning compilation of fun family activities, delicious recipes, and traditional read-aloud tales is a celebration of the many facets of the Chinese New Year tradition.